PWR-ACS-SE-24/SoftwareSystemDesign/implementation/leprechaun/README.md

 ## TODOs

-- Ultimately, we will HAVE to implement some kind AWS secret-manager support.
+- Ultimately, we will HAVE to implement some kind of secret-manager support.
 - Make E2E tests for all endpoints.